ln-markets/docs.lnmarkets.com/src/faq/trading_futures.md

 ## What is a limit order?

 A limit order is an order to buy or sell at a specific price.
-A buy limit order can only be executed at the limit price or lower.
-A sell limit order can only be executed at the limit price or higher.

 A limit order is not guaranteed to execute and you can cancel this order at any time before it is executed.

 ## What is a take profit?